Updated May 3, 2023

 D3:D11- Known_X Value.

 The Sales revenue for Groomer Product for the Year 2009 is 6222222.
 So we can easily predict the sales revenue for a given product.

-- Select Insert Tab, then select Line chart option.
-In-Line chart option select first option.
+- Select Insert Tab, then select the Line chart option.
+The in-Line chart option selects the first option.